Gahyeji/heracles/README.md

 ## Release
 No release yet, project in construction.

+## Sources
+This app is based on hydra, created by @pseudo.
+Obviously, this project wouldn't even run without this guy's tool.
+The small extract on the bottom of the app is from (...), taken from this website (...).

 ## Issues
 Every user can create an issue if they need to, but please follow the following rules in order for every submission to be taken seriously and fixed :